 What are biosolids?

 Biosolids are the mostly organic solids resulting from the treatment of wastewater.
 They are rich in nutrients such as nitrogen and phosphorus and contain other supplementary nutrients such as potassium, sulfur, magnesium, calcium, copper, and zinc.
 When used as a fertilizer, biosolids provide extended benefits due to the slow-release nature of their performance.
+Our customers have been enjoying the benefits of this high quality yet cost-effective fertilizer for years.

 What is wastewater?